Attolab/pymodaq_plugins_hamamatsu/README.rst

 Known issues
 ===============

 The acquisition frame rate is lower than what is obtained with the constructor software.
-On the camera the frame rate is limited to a few FPS in full frame.
+On the camera used for testing, the frame rate is limited to a few FPS in full frame.
 This is because so far, images are only captured in 'snap' mode.
 A 'stream' mode looks available, and could be implemented in the future.